tomwiddows/leggy-art/documentation/README.md

 # Leggy Art Readme

 Welcome to the Leggy Art website.
 As part of my Level 5 Web Development Diploma with Code Institute, I have been tasked with creating and deploying a fully-functional e-commerce site.
-The

 ## User Stories